lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 (Hypertext Transfer Protocol) and is optimized for REST-based (Representational state transfer) services.
-Although CoAP was designed for constrained devices, the size of a CoAP header still is too large for the constraints of LPWAN (Low Power Wide Area Networks) and some compression is needed to reduce the header size.
+Although CoAP was designed for constrained devices, the size of a CoAP header still is too large for the constraints of Low Power Wide Area Networks (LPWAN) and some compression is needed to reduce the header size.

 <!--